Christian beliefs and biblical stories

 race from a state of innocence, where people lived as near-animals.
 They

-were initially unaware of their own mortality; they had little or no concept of
+were initially unaware of their own mortality; they were driven by instincts and had little or no concept of

 right and wrong.
 They were nomadic hunters and gatherers who lived off the

 land.
-After the transition they had a moral sense.
+After the transition to full humanity, they had a moral sense.
 They realized that

 Topics covered in this section: